awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

  * still want the option of decrypting your data offline independently of AWS KMS.
 This sample
  * demonstrates one way to do this.
  *
- * The sample encrypts data under both an AWS KMS customer master key (CMK) and an "escrowed" RSA key pair
+ * The sample encrypts data under both an AWS KMS key and an "escrowed" RSA key pair
  * so that either key alone can decrypt it.
-You might commonly use the AWS KMS CMK for decryption.
+You might commonly use the AWS KMS key for decryption.
 However,
  * at any time, you can use the private RSA key to decrypt the ciphertext independent of AWS KMS.
  *
  * This sample uses the JCEMasterKey class to generate a RSA public-private key pair